DickGreyson0101/ngctnnnn/README.md

 ### Welcome - Bienvenue - Herzlich willkommen 👋👋👋
 My name is <a href="mailto:ngctnnnn@gmail.com" color='#000000'>Tan Ngoc Pham</a>
-- A junior Computer Science student at <a href="https://en.uit.edu.vn/overview-vnuhcm-university-information-technology"> University of Information Technology - VNU HCM </a>
+- Junior Computer Science student at <a href="https://en.uit.edu.vn/overview-vnuhcm-university-information-technology"> University of Information Technology - VNU HCM </a>
 - CEO at <a href="https://gdsc-uit.org"> Google Developer Student Clubs - University of Information Technology </a>
 - Founder of <a href="https://ngctnnnn.github.io"> A technical blog </a>
 ### Connect with me